The Critical Role of Management of Change (MOC) in OSHA Process Safety Management (PSM)

-Effective safety management in industries handling hazardous chemicals requires a structured and thorough approach.
-One of the critical elements outlined in OSHA’s Process Safety Management (PSM) standard is the Management of Change (MOC) procedure.
-This process ensures that any changes to equipment, processes, or operations are assessed, documented, and implemented with safety as a priority.
-Below, we break down the key stages of the MOC process, focusing on both pre- and post-implementation requirements.
-Gateway offers an entire suite of Process Safety Management solutions under the FACILEX® brand which includes Management of Change (MOC) and Organizational Management of Change (OMOC).
+Effective safety management in industries handling hazardous chemicals requires a structured, auditable approach.
+One of the critical elements outlined in OSHA’s Process Safety Management (PSM) standard is the Management of Change (MOC) procedure, which ensures changes to equipment, processes, or operations are properly assessed, documented, and approved before implementation.
+Managing these requirements consistently is significantly easier when MOC workflows are supported through a centralized, system-based approach.
+Gateway provides a comprehensive suite of Process Safety Management solutions under the FACILEX® brand, including Management of Change (MOC) and Organizational Management of Change (OMOC).

 Before Change Implementation